nkschaefer/ad-libs/README.md

 "example." and the `adlibs.config` file contains comments explaining the parameters.

-To run AD-LIBS on this example data set, simply type `bin/adlibs.py example/adlibs.config` while in the main project directory.
+To run AD-LIBS on this example data set, run `bin/adlibs.py example/adlibs.config` while in the main project directory.
 When complete, you will see
 [BED files](https://genome.ucsc.edu/FAQ/FAQformat#format1)